strimzi/strimzi.github.io/_posts/2019-05-21-accessing-kafka-part-5.md

 ## Kubernetes Ingress

 Ingress is a Kubernetes API for managing external access to HTTP/HTTPS services which was added in Kubernetes 1.1.
-Ingress is the Kubernetes counter part to the OpenShift Routes which we discussed in [part 3](https://strimzi.io/2019/04/30/accessing-kafka-part-3.html).
+Ingress is the Kubernetes counterpart to OpenShift Routes, which we discussed in [part 3](https://strimzi.io/2019/04/30/accessing-kafka-part-3.html).
 It acts as a [Layer 7](https://en.wikipedia.org/wiki/OSI_model#Layer_7:_Application_Layer) load balancer for HTTP or HTTPS traffic.
 The Ingress resources will define the rules for routing the traffic to different services and pods.
-And an Ingress controller will take care of the actual routing.
+An Ingress controller takes care of the actual routing.
 For more information about Ingress, check the [Kubernetes website](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-Ingress is a bit strange part of the Kubernetes API.
+Ingress is a bit of a strange part of the Kubernetes API.
-The Ingress API it self is part of every Kubernetes cluster.
-But the Ingress controller which would do the routing is not part of core Kubernetes.
+The Ingress API itself is part of every Kubernetes cluster, but the Ingress controller which would do the routing is not part of core Kubernetes.
 So while you will be able to create the Ingress resources, there might be nothing to actually route the traffic.

 So for the Ingress resources to actually do something, you need to make sure an Ingress controller is installed.
 There are many different Ingress controllers.
-The Kubernetes project it self has two controllers:
+The Kubernetes project itself has two controllers:
 * [NGINX controller](https://github.com/kubernetes/ingress-nginx)
 * [GCE controller](https://github.com/kubernetes/ingress-gce) for Google Cloud